Home » Gospel of John Studies, Gospels Studies, Jesus' Miracles Studies, Small Group Studies

 • (Jn 17:1 – “After Jesus said this, he looked toward heaven and prayed: “Father, the time has come.
 Glorify your Son, that your Son may glorify you”.)

-Q. What were those six stone jars for?
+Q. What were the six stone jars for?

-• Each stone jars, can approximately contain 20 gallons of water.
+• The jars were used by the Jews to store water for purification purposes and for washing of hands prior to eating.
+Each stone jar, can approximately contain 20 gallons of water.
 So, its about 120 gallons of water (~450 liters).
 (Total number of wine bottles, click here)

 Q. What does wine represent in the bible?

-• Wine is often considered a symbol of Joy.
+• Wine is often considered to be a symbol of Joy.
 (Isaiah 55:1)

-Q. How many people knew that Jesus performed this miracle?
-What can we learn from this passage?
+Q. How many people were aware that Jesus had performed this miracle?

 • His mother, his disciples, and the servants.

 • This was the first miracle Jesus performed.
-It was very low profile.
+It was a very low profile one.
 Very few people knew about it.
-It was at the wedding, in very insignificant town, in front of the servants.
+It was at the wedding, in a very insignificant town, and performed in front of the servants.

 • Jesus cares for the insignificant.

-• He can turn our ordinary life into exceptional for his Glory (John 2:11)
+• He can turn our ordinary life or circumstances into exceptional ones for His glory.
+(John 2:11)

 MarketPipeline, Thanks.
 The world is a small place, I studied at western michigan in kalamazoo!